mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 * A list of all prescription and non-prescription medications you are taking, along with dosages and frequency.
 This should include patches, creams, vitamins, nutritional supplements, herbal products, and over-the-counter medications.
 * A notebook to write down key pieces of information and any questions you or your caregiver may have.

-You can expect to be in the BMT Clinic for 6 to 10 hours, so you might want to bring newspapers, books, a laptop or tablet computer&emdash;things to pass the time.
+You can expect to be in the BMT Clinic for 6 to 10 hours, so you might want to bring newspapers, books, a laptop or tablet computer&mdash;things to pass the time.
 While you're at the clinic, you'll be provided with meals and there is a lounge with coffee and tea for caregivers.

 You and your caregiver should arrive at the clinic at the main hospital at 8:00am.
 You should wear comfortable, loose everyday clothes; loose fitting tops or shirts that open to the front (so that we can access your catheter), comfortable pants (sweat pants or track suit).